An optimal transport formulation of the Einstein equations of general relativity: Introduction

-is equivalent to the Einstein Equation in Theorem \ref{thm:RiccieqT}.
+We will be proving that the second order derivative of this entropy along a $c_{p}$-optimal dynamical plan, is equivalent to the Einstein Equation in Theorem \ref{thm:RiccieqT}.
 See Figure~\ref{fig1}.
 Throughout the paper we will assume the cosmological constant $\Lambda$ and the energy momentum tensor $T$ to be given, say from physics and/or mathematical general relativity.
 Given $g,\Lambda$ and $T$ it is convenient to set

 so that the Einstein Equation can be written as $\Ric=\tilde{T}$, see Lemma~\ref{Lem-T}.